-It has a thick case.
-This is something seen in the Tanks.
+The Seiko SUP250 has a thick case.
+This is a feature seen in the Tank(s).
 Its case is gold, which a specific Tank model also rocks.
-However, unlike it, the gold is just plated on.
+However, unlike it, it is just gold plated.

-What's neat is that the homage timepiece is solar powered.
-This means that you won’t ever have to replace its battery.
-The cherry on top is the fact that all kinds of light sources charge it up.
+What's neat is that the unit uses sunlight to power itself.
+This means that you won’t have to replace its battery.
+The cherry on top is the fact that all kinds of light sources charge it.

 We think this Cartier Tank homage looks the most like the original.
 To begin with, there is no jeweled border, unlike the entry above.
 You’re getting a plain face full of large Roman numerals.
-The font on them looks very similar to the Cartier device.
+The font on them looks very similar to the Cartier device's.

 Of course, it is not identical.
 This would make it a replica, not a homage.
 The SFP608’s dial has a sunburst effect on it.
 This explains the metallic sheen.
 When you hold it at certain angles, it’s stunning.

 Yes, it’s water-resistant.
-This is something we’ve seen in the brand’s pieces time-and-time-again.
-Just like the other entries, it can withstand 100 feet (30 meters) underwater.
+It can withstand 100 feet (30 meters) underwater.

 What about the glass on its window?
-Hopefully, you’re a fan of Hardlex as it’s present once more.
+Hopefully, you’re a fan of Hardlex, as it’s present once more.

-Of course, its case is gold plated and not made from the real deal.
+Of course, its case was gold plated and not made from the real deal.
 None of the above were made from the metal, so there’s no reason for Seiko to do so for the SUP896.